CoderGustavo/pgdump-mapper/README.md

 ## Overview

-pgdump-mapper is a Go application designed to read PostgreSQL dump files and export the data in various formats.
-It provides a command-line interface for easy configuration and usage, making it a versatile tool for database management and data migration.
+The pgdump-mapper is designed to read PostgreSQL dump files and export the data in various formats.
+It provides a command-line interface for easy configuration and usage.

 ## Features